knightshade-aqua/husky_setup/README.md

 * Answers to certain issues that might arise during the installation are addressed here.

 # Ubuntu 20.04 installation on Clearpath Husky
 Initially we have to install Ubuntu 20.04 operating systems on the zed box.
+A reference to the installation process can be found here: https://docs.nvidia.com/sdk-manager/install-with-sdkm-jetson/index.html
 * Download SDK from: https://developer.nvidia.com/sdk-manager on the host PC.
 * Connect the host PC to the Jetson board.
 (The board can be ON or OFF)
 * Start the SDK manager on the host PC.